XpiritBV/CodeToCloud-Workshop/Challenges/Module4-ScalingUpTheBusiness/Solution/SCALEUP-T001/pr.md

 Added a PowerShell file to provision the cloud infrastructure.
 Please update the variables at top of the file so we do no conflict with each other

-Don't forget to login first in your cloud environment
+Don't forget to first logon to your cloud environment

 ```powershell
 az login